-That being said, I get asked a lot about cross training machines I use and to be quite honest…I’m quite picky.
+That being said, I get asked a lot about cross-training machines I use and to be quite honest…I’m quite picky.
 I don’t have time, energy or the patience to waste on machines I hate.
 That being said, I will use other machines occasionally just because I like to be a wild card.

-First, I’m not trying to be a jerk but I have no secrets of how to stay on an elliptical.
-I literally just stay on.
-Like I don’t stop in the middle of a run 5 miles out, I don’t stop in the middle of an elliptical session.
+First, I’m not trying to be a jerk, but I have no secrets of how to stay on an elliptical or arc trainer.
+Arc trainers for running are the same.
+You don’t stop in the middle of a run 5 miles out; I don’t stop in the middle of an elliptical or arc trainer session.
 Once my feet go on it…I stay on.

-The Precor 100i.
+The Precor 100i for Runners:

-The Arc Trainer.
+The Arc Trainer for Runners:

-I’m most familiar with this machine and they have a number of great programs.
-I normally either do the cardio setting (you can adjust the level of resistance) or just manual at resistance 100.
-Resistance 100 creates havoc on your legs and you will be sore the next day (so good havoc I suppose).
+I’m most familiar with the Arc Trainer and they have several great programs to get your heart rate up.
+I usually either do the cardio setting (you can adjust the level of resistance) or just manual at resistance 100.
+Someone recommended the cardio setting on the Arc Trainer for runners and I’ve been hooked every since.

 There are so many different ways to do core work.
 You and I probably have a different favorite method.
-Right now, my favorite method is the p90x Ab Ripper DVD or the Nike training club app for iphone.
+Right now, my preferred method is the p90x Ab Ripper DVD or the Nike training club app for iPhone.
 (The training club is free!).
 I am not in a state of mind that I particularly want to sit in a gym and do medicine ball twists or whatnot…I have found doing these by myself, at my house is more effective…because I actually do them.